YetAnotherNerd/whatlastgenre/README.md

 is the total number of tags supplied by this source.
 The more tags the lower the score for each tag will be.
 So if only one tag is supplied, it will get a score of `1.0`, two tags will get a score of `0.85` each and so on.
-The minimum score is `0.1`, which applies if there are more then 15 tags supplied.
+The minimum score is `0.1`, which applies if there are more than 15 tags supplied.

 ##### Tag merging of artist and album tags
 After all tags have been gathered the scores of album and artist tags will be